 Students attend most lectures with the cohort of 80 students, and are separated into four sets of 20 for laboratory activities.Top

 We typically receive 2.5 applications for each available seat in the program per year.
-Currently, we accept approximately 80 students into the program.
-Historically, we invite 120 – 150 students to participate in the selection process.
-Acceptance into the program is based on the ranked aggregate score achieved during the selection process.
+Currently, we accept approximately 80 students.
+Historically, we invite 120 - 150 applicants to participate in the selection process.
+Acceptance is based on the ranked aggregate score achieved during the selection process.

 Participants who are not among the top 80 ranked will be placed on a wait list for the current intake, in the event that a seat becomes available.
 The wait list is cleared once the program intake is full and closed; unsuccessful applicants must re-apply to be considered for the next intake.Top